reframejs/reframe/docs/overview.template.md

 At this point the dev team will have no choice than to acquire knowledge about JavaScript and a view library such as React.
 If the team would have chosen JavaScript & React in the first place instead, they would have spared themselves the time to get to know a new platform.

-The biggest
+Beyond the "learn once, write anywhere" argument, JavaScript & React has several important advantages:

-> With React, you can learn one API to be able to write views for all kinds of runtimes (DOM, HTML, native, etc.)
+ - React is universal: It can target the DOM, HTML, native, etc.

-This is a powerful proposition that only JavaScript & React can offer.
+ - React can create both interactive views and non-interactive views

-In general JavaScript & React has strong advantages
+ - Using React as a HTML templating engine is superior to any declarative template engine.

- - React can create interactive views
+ - JavaScript is a popular, performant, and rapidly evolving language.
- - JavaScript, which is a popular, portabe, performant, and rapidly evolving language.
+ - JavaScript/WebAssembly is the only runtime that can run in the browser.
- - WebAssembly may very well become the universal runtine
+ - WebAssembly may become the universal runtine that programmers always dreamed of.
  - Ability to choose from a high variety of languages that compile to JavaScript/WebAssembly

-Investing time to get to know
+So, JavaScript & React is a good choice for even non-interactive web apps.

-> React is a good choice to implement non-interactive views and the adoption of React
+We expect the React adoption in the non-interactive views space to considerably increase.

 Ten years ago Jeff Atwood predicted that "Any application that can be written in JavaScript, will eventually be written in JavaScript.".
 The same may very well happen to React: